near/docs/docs/tutorials/rainbow-bridge-frontend.md

 </center>

- # Step 3 The Rainbow Bridge Frontend
+ ## Step 3 - Using the Rainbow Bridge

-Head on over to the frontend application [here](https://ethereum.bridgetonear.org/?erc20=0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2)
+- Head on over to the [Rainbow Bridge](https://ethereum.bridgetonear.org)!

 <center>